What is Spray Foam Roofing?

-Spray Polyurethane Foam has been used as a roofing and insulation material for over 45 years.
+Sprayed Polyurethane Foam has been used as a roofing and insulation material for over 50 years.
 During this time, foam roofing systems have proven themselves through comprehensive, independent studies to be dependable, long lasting, and very affordable.
 Today there are foam roofs that have been in place for decades, and by all appearances they should be able to last indefinitely as long as they are properly maintained.

 Sprayed Polyurethane Foam is a combination of isocyanate and polyol.
 These two components are fed through a proportioner which heats then pumps the two separate components to the spray gun, where they are mixed and sprayed onto the substrate.
 Because it is sprayed onto the roof as a liquid, it forms a single continuous structure that is seamless and very stable.
 SPF requires a clean surface for proper application.
 It must be dry, free of contaminants like oil, and properly fastened to the substrate in accordance with the proper building codes.
 A protective elastomeric top coat is required which is typically sprayed on as well, but it is also possible to be applied with hand or power rollers.

-Foam roofing has many advantages over traditional roofing methods, and as you read through this web site you will learn a lot more about them.
+Foam Roofing has many advantages over traditional roofing methods, and as you read through this web site you will learn a lot more about them.
 Here are some brief examples:

-- Flexible: The foam can be sprayed onto virtually any surface, irregularly shaped roofs and protrusions are readily taken care of.
+• Flexible: The foam can be sprayed onto virtually any surface, irregularly shaped roofs and protrusions are readily taken care of.

-- Lightweight: Foam roofing typically weighs around 50 lbs. per square, versus 800 lbs. for a built-up roof and 100 lbs. for ballasted single-ply roofs.
+• Lightweight: Foam roofing typically weighs around 50 lbs. per square, versus 800 lbs. for a built-up roof and 100 lbs. for ballasted single-ply roofs.

-- Sustainability: Foamed roofs require a minimum of upkeep, creating little waste and have an indefinite lifespan.
+• Sustainability: Foamed roofs require a minimum of upkeep, creating little waste and have an indefinite lifespan.

-Sprayed polyurethane foam has an R-value of 7.14 per 1 inch thickness, enabling it to provide more thermal resistance with less material than any other type of roofing insulation.
+Insulation Properties of Spray Foam RoofingSpray Foam has an R-value of 7.14 per 1 inch thickness, enabling it to provide more thermal resistance with less material than any other type of roofing insulation.

-SPF systems are frequently used to insulate and protect a wide variety of special structures.
+Insulating Freezers, Tanks and Other StructuresSpray Foam is frequently used to insulate and protect a wide variety of special structures.
 It has been used with great success in the oil industry, chemical process plants, even in the wine industry.

-SPF's Waterproofing Ability
+Spray Foam's Waterproofing Ability

 Sprayed Polyurethane Foam is perfect for many different waterproofing applications.
 Because it is composed of billions of closed cells, the foam acts as an air barrier, preventing moisture infiltration into the building.
 This ability minimizes dew point problems, which unchecked leads to water condensation inside of the structure.
 Moisture infiltration into the building envelope is the number one cause of building deterioration.